Want the perfect workout program?

 How to do the rear delt fly machine:

-The lateral should raise does a great job of working one specific portion of the deltoid.
+The lateral shoulder raise does a great job of working one specific portion of the deltoid.
 Any guesses as to which one?
 If you guessed the lateral deltoids, you are correct!
-Lateral shoulder raises play an incremental role in achieving large deltoids and is beneficial for improving shoulder mobility - something everyone benefits from.

 How to do a lateral shoulder raise:

 The upright row targets the anterior, lateral, and posterior deltoids, making it an effective and efficient exercise for shoulder days.
 We selected the barbell variation as it allows you to use higher weights, but you can also dumbbells for this exercise.
-Just be prepared to move down in weights with dumbbells so you can perform this move safely, as a lot of people experience shoulder pain with upright rows.

 How to do an upright barbell row: